Hot hatches have gone from hotted-up versions of regular hatches to quite sophisticated pieces of machinery.

 Ahead of the driver are analogue gauges with an LCD display between the gauges, which is controlled by the driver using the right-hand side of the steering wheel.

 The Ford Focus ST scores a meaty steering wheel with a flat bottom and an ST badge embedded in the bottom portion of it.

 Sync3 is one of the better infotainment systems on the market, featured here on an 8.0-inch colour touchscreen with Apple CarPlay and Android Auto built in through a wired system, along with wireless phone charging.

 The menu items are logically organised, with physical shortcut buttons beneath the screen and menu items at the bottom of the screen itself.

 Voice recognition is available through the vehicle’s inbuilt system and it works very well, but can also be activated through the attached smartphone.

 There’s plenty of storage around the cabin with three cup holders in the centre console, bottle holders in the doors, and generous storage in the glove box and centre console.

 We did notice a couple of fit and finish issues, with the coin tray in the centre console slightly bent, and a rattle inside the door that was noticeable as the stereo was turned up.

-Speaking of the stereo, the Focus ST comes with a 10-speaker B&O Play sound system including a chunky subwoofer beneath the boot floor.
+Speaking of the stereo, the Ford Focus ST comes with a 10-speaker B&O Play sound system including a chunky subwoofer beneath the boot floor.
 The sound system is excellent and one of the best ones we’ve heard in a car this size.